-- 1. Once the log is placed where you want it and clamped firmly, move the saw head to position the blade close to the end of the log. - 2.
-Use the blade height scale to determine where to make your first cut (See Section 4.10).
-The blade height scale will help you to do this.
-Set the blade to the desired height with the up/down handle.
-Make sure that the blade will clear all side supports and the clamp.
+- 1. Ensure the log is properly placed and firmly clamped. - 2.
+Move the saw head to position the blade close to the end of the log. - 3.
+Use the blade height scale to determine where to make your first cut (See Section 4.10). - 4.
+Set the blade to the desired height with the up/down switch. - 5.
+Make sure that the blade will clear all side supports and the clamp. - 6.
 Adjust the outer blade guide to clear the widest section of the log by moving the blade guide toggle switch.